rogerkeays/shotput/README.md

     git clone https://github.com/rogerkeays/shotput.git

+## Extracting Secret Keys From QR Codes

+`zbarimg` can be used to decode any QR code.
+Save the QR code as an image file, and run:

+    sudo apt install zbar-tools
+    zbarimg $file

+This should produce an `otpauth://` URL which contains your secret key, and TOTP parameters.

 ## Legacy Systems (Debian 10)

 `shotput` can be made to work with older versions of `oathtool` that do not read from stdin.
 Replace `oathtool -` with `oathtool $(cat /dev/stdin)`.
 This is not recommended on multi-user systems, because the plain text secret key will be visible to `ps` and other tools while `oathtool` is running.